The Wayfarer’s Repose

 “Okay,” said Golar as he stumbled upward and grabbed his umbrella again.

 “When you want someone dead you just kill them.
 You don’t drag them away and then kill them.
 They are taking prisoners… what, to sell, to work?” said Brota.
-The door heaved several times but she and Espra were ready for them and used it more like a large shield.
+Her mind drifted into reason for a moment.
+The door heaved several times, but she and Espra were ready for them and used it more like a large shield.
 It was loose, just a large piece of wood, but it kept the creatures at bay.
 “They’re trying to get into the main house still.
 I could see the back door past them.
 It was holding”

 Espra screamed as one of the taloned hands reached around the door and grabbed her.